-LED Condition Status PWR On Green Internal power operating normally.
+LED Condition Status Power On Green Internal power operating normally.
 Off No AC power is connected or the internal power supply has failed.
-DIAG (Diagnostic) On Green The system diagnostic test has completed successfully.
-(Diagnostic) On Amber System diagnostic in progress.
+Diag (Diagnostic) On Green The system diagnostic test has completed successfully.
+On Amber System diagnostic in progress.
 Blinking Amber The system self-diagnostic test has detected a fault.
-Blinking Green The switch system is booting up.
-PoE Status On Amber Port LEDs display the individual port's PoE status.
-Blinking Amber The PoE device power draw on the switch has reached at least 95 percent of the maximum switch power output capacity.
-Off Port LEDs display the individual port's link and activity status.
+Blinking Amber and Green The switch system is booting up.
+PoE Status a On Amber Port LEDs display the individual port's PoE status.
+Amber Blinking The PoE device power draw on the switch has reached at least 95 percent of the maximum switch power output capacity.
+Off Port LEDs display the individual port's link and activity status a.
+Diag LED with PoE Mode button pressed - ECS4110-52P only